 - An accused and the victim are related (blood related or by court order)

 - The accused and the victim have or ever had a sexual or romantic relationship

 Arizona Domestic Violence Penalties

 A Domestic Violence conviction in Arizona is serious, and can be very damaging.
-Domestic Violence crimes can be charged as a misdemeanor or as a felony.
+A charge of Domestic Violence crimes can result in a misdemeanor or as a felony.
 Consequences due to a conviction could severely effect your family, personal, professional, and financial life.
 The minimum mandatory penalty in Arizona is a six-month program of counseling.
 If you are a professional, you may have a problem with maintaining security clearance, fingerprint clearance card, or you could lose your right to carry a weapon.
-The fact that you are charged might force you to report the issue to your employer or your listening agency.
+A charge of Domestic Violence might force you to report the issue to your employer or your listening agency.